Sunday, May 05, 2024

 The sharp, audible gasp from the room immediately alerted me to my cultural faux pas.
 My audience was stunned that I’d let a client “lose face” in a business negotiation.
 I cannot recall a more visceral reaction to my counsel in the years I've worked in Asia.
 It was undoubtedly a teaching moment for me rather than my audience!

 On my final afternoon in Taipei, I visited Computex, a major trade show underway in the central city.
 By chance, my trip had coincided with this event.
 At the time, it was the world’s second-largest technology industry trade show.
-It filled four massive exhibition halls located conveniently located next to my hotel.
-The image above was published by one of its 1240 exhibitors.
+It filled four massive exhibition halls conveniently located next to my hotel.
+The image above was published online by one of its 1240 exhibitors.

-Wandering the Computex halls was an eye-opening, behind-the-scenes look at the computer industry’s plumbing.
+Wandering the Computex halls was an eye-opening, behind-the-scenes look at the IT industry’s plumbing.
 Entire zones within the halls were dedicated to motherboards, semiconductor foundries, and all manner of computer components.
 I recall being astounded by stand after stand offering an OEM version of almost every digital camera on the market.

 On Wednesday 2 June, I returned to the airport, flew to Hong Kong, and transferred onto an overnight flight back to Sydney.
 If I ever return to Taiwan, I plan to see the scenic Taroko Gorge Road that crosses the island south of Taipei.